Buffalo Wings

 Can I substitute baking powder with baking soda?

-How to make buffalo sauce spicer?
+How to make buffalo sauce spicier?

 Is buffalo sauce keto?